Floating Islands

 Need help?
 I'm Scotty Tucker and I offer FREE advice

-I'm happy to take a look at your dam [on Google Maps] and provide FREE advice on the right type of aerator, motor size and placement.
-I can also answer any questions you have on improving water quality.
+I'm happy to provide you with FREE advice on floating islands, i.e. will they work for you, how to set them up etc. I can also answer any questions you have on improving water quality.

 "Since WQS installed the aerator, we've not had a single algae problem.
 In our smaller ponds that are too small for aerators we used Biostim pellets on their own and have noticed a huge reduction in algae.”